Published: August 4th, 2012

 This research paper was written by me, Yuji Okuno while I was a student in Keio University, School of Medicine, and it was published to Nature Medicine, a medical journal.
 Nature Medicine was and is still a journal that published the best articles in medical research.

-The beginning of the title, “Pathological neoangiogenesis” means the creation of abnormal blood vessels.
+The beginning of the title, “Pathological neoangiogenesis” means the creation of problem blood vessels.

 Originally, I used catheters to check vascular imaging for cancer and inflammation since 2007.
-Since then, I was having one question “why this messy abnormal blood vessels are formed in human body?”
+Since then, I was having one question “why this messy problem blood vessels are formed in human body?”

 I wanted to investigate this question, and started the study at my old school, Keio University with Dr. Yoshiaki Kubota (currently a professor in the department of Anatomy at Keio University) who was researching blood vessels in the retina using a microscope.